VCU-CMSC-355/ySpring-2021-Team-08/README.md

 # CMSC 355 - Spring 2021 - Team 08 - Windows Application
 ## *Short Project Description*

-_*To preserve the integrity of the ```master branch```, our group has elected to push each of our individually-coded modules to separate version branches named after the author.
+_*To preserve the integrity of the ```master``` branch, our group has elected to push each of our individually-coded modules to separate version branches named after the author.
 During integration testing, branches will be integrated one-by-one into the ```integrationTesting``` branch.
 Once integration testing is complete, the fully-integrated and working result will be pushed to ```master```.*_

 Description TBA